ECN: Getting Started Guide

 Every person with a Purdue Career Account has the ability to send and receive e-mail with an @purdue.edu address.
 You may choose what happens to messages sent to your own @purdue.edu address.
 We'll tell you how, below, in "Setting your 'Service' field;" first, here are the options:

-Purdue Exchange Server: Many staff members and some faculty prefer to have a mailbox on ITaP's Microsoft Exchange server for use with Microsoft Outlook for Windows or another e-mail client, especially when they need a way to share calendars.
-Exchange mailboxes are available to faculty and staff upon request; please contact ECN for assistance with requesting the account and with configuring Microsoft Outlook on an ECN-supported Windows PC.
+Purdue Exchange Server: Most faculty and staff prefer to have a mailbox on ITaP's Microsoft Exchange server for use with Microsoft Outlook for Windows or another e-mail client, especially when they need a way to share calendars.
+Please contact ECN for assistance with requesting the account and with configuring Microsoft Outlook on an ECN-supported Windows PC.
 (Exchange mailboxes are not available to undergraduate students except under special circumstances.
 If you are staff but do not see this option, please contact ECN

 It is also possible to program your incoming @purdue.edu messages to be delivered to an off-campus mail server (e.g. Gmail, HotMail, Yahoo, etc.).

 Reject: If you prefer not to receive any incoming messages sent to your @purdue.edu address, your Purdue Career Account can be programmed accordingly; in fact, "reject" is the default option.
 At minimum, though, we recommend that you set your career account to forward to an off-campus mailbox that you check regularly.
 Many Purdue departments send important messages to your @purdue.edu address.